 Unified Payment Interface (UPI) Vs Virtual Wallets

 Talking specifically about the restaurants and food outlets, the UPI will help restaurant owners in a great way as traditionally, the customers use to pay either by cash or debit/credit card.
-Now restaurants have also started accepting payments through mobile wallets such as PayTm and Mobikwick.
-But again customers have to load money before they pay to restaurants and loading money in the wallet is same as making online payments where all the details have to be filled again.
+Now restaurants have also started accepting payments through mobile wallets such as Paytm and MobiKwik.
+But again customers have to load money before they pay to restaurants and loading money in the wallet is same as making online payments where all the details have to be filled in again.

 Another drawback with these mobile wallets is that the user doesn’t know how much money he will use from the wallet for restaurants and other bill payments.
 In the case of Unified Payment Interface, the payment is done directly from the account which is far easy and reliable from the mobile e-wallets.
 The customers need not load money repeatedly to the wallet for different bills and payments, making the process of UPI payments much user-friendly.

 How Unified Payment Interface Will Help the Restaurant Business

-The UPI would also help restaurateurs and those in retail business to save on the extra cost which they have to pay to the banks when they use a card machine to accept payments from customers.
-On an average, the banks charge Rs 6,000 to 10,000 annual fees for the machine while some of them charge commission per transaction which is again costly.
+The UPI would also help restaurateurs and those in the retail business to save on the extra cost which they have to pay to the banks when they use a card machine to accept payments from customers.
+On average, the banks charge Rs 6,000 to 10,000 annual fees for the machine while some of them charge a commission per transaction which is again costly.
 Moreover, the small food outlets which were away from the usage luxury of card payments can have the facility just by downloading the app.

 According to experts, the UPI will help to increase the delivery business of the restaurant and takeaway food joints as well.
 Sample this: all the delivery boys have been given cheap smartphones with UPI app installed from the restaurant.
 This saves the hassle of keeping exact change for the remaining balance when the customers pay at their homes and reduce the delivery time.

-Secondly, the people who do not have cash at home can pay through this app, giving your customer a convenience of paying through a card.
+Secondly, the people who do not have cash at home can pay through this app, giving your customer convenience of paying through a card.